Are you an adult who suspects you might have dyslexia? If so, this blog post could help you.

 The assessments include Diagnostic Assessments; a Workplace Needs Assessment; and similarities and differences between assessments and screening.

-Am I Dyslexic?
-Webinar
+Am I dyslexic? webinar

 Key points of the webinar include the following: